zuhlke/ah-poc-test-harness/README.md

 ### Run a test

-- Runs a JMX test plan passed in as the first argument
 - Runs whatever SAPI configurations are specified in the `jmeter.sh` script.
 - Deletes the previous test outputs (the webreport and the csv)
-- Reads the test plan file `papi-balance-load-test.jmx` and executes the test.
+- Runs a JMX test plan passed in as the first argument

 `./jmeter.sh test-plan.jmx`.